UC-MACSS/persp-analysis/assignments/Assignment_1.md

 people who post pro-secessionist views, this might raise privacy concerns especially if the data needs to be replicated and is shared publicly to do so.
-This is especially true for people who live in areas were most of the population do not agree with them and making the information public could inflame tensions.
+This is especially true for people who live in areas were most of the population do not agree with them.
+All these things could inflame political tensions if the information was made public.

 To account for this concern, I will anonymize all the posters' names even if they go by pseudonyms.
 Likewise, if the geolocation is from